svetlyak40wt/django-vcs-watch/README.md

 TODO
 ====

+* Make settings to enable "public only" mode, when only public repositories are available and no registration is required.
+* Add ability to supply settings with URL rewriter, to change https to svn+ssh, for example.
+* Choose check interval, based on time between recent commits but no less then interval, given in settings.
 * Write a short *Installation* instruction.
 * Add check for valid and accessible URL before add it to database.
 * Add check if URL already added and if it is public, then offer it to the user